Skip to main content

 Email signatures

-Campaign emails use your signature configured in Settings > Email & Calendar > Signature in Clarify.
+Campaign emails use your signature configured in Settings → Account → Preferences, under the Profile section.
 The signature is injected into the email editor so you can see exactly what will be sent.

 • Signatures apply to each new campaign step by default